Andronikos Komnenos (son of Alexios I): Family

-His wife Irene, in all likelihood a Russian princess, was possibly the daughter of Volodar of Peremyshl, whom the Russian Primary Chronicle indicates as being the subject of marriage negotiations between Alexios and Volodar in 1104.
+His wife Irene, in all likelihood a Slavic princess, was possibly the daughter of Volodar of Peremyshl, whom the Primary Chronicle indicates as being the subject of marriage negotiations between Alexios and Volodar in 1104.
 She had an exceptional beauty according to the court poet Theodore Prodromos.
 She was also a patron of the arts, and she commissioned the Synopsis Chronike of Constantine Manasses.
 Varzos dated her death to around 1122, but modern scholars now date her death to 1153.
 The couple had one known child, Alexios, who died in childhood shortly before his mother, around 1120.

 It is possible that Andronikos remarried, as a poem from Codex marcianus 524 records a sebastokrator Andronikos and his wife, the sebastokratorissa Anna, but the two Andronikoi are most likely distinct persons.
 Andronikos is also reported as the father of another son, John Doukas, who is mentioned only in a list of participants for a Church synod on 6 March 1166.
 He is also recorded as having a daughter Maria, and possibly a second daughter Anna.
 If their mother was Irene, the absence of both daughters from the monodies may possibly be due to either the poets' emphasizing male descent, or to their death in early infancy.